sunorz/NightSky/README.md

 The shapes, positions, and angles of the celestial objects in this site are not relevant to the actual situation.

 ## BaseCode
-- Randomized Star Position
+- Stars position randomized
-- Star size randomized
+- Stars size randomized
 - Stars flashing randomly

 ## NewAndImproved
 - Random color of stars
 - Add moon phase changes
-- Moon phase angle randomized
 - Moon phases vary with hourly patterns
 - Planets appear randomly
-- Planet positions are randomized
+- Planets position are randomized
 - Gaussian blurring of planets and stars
 - Random angle of the moon and planets
-- Find message appears when planets appear
+- Find tips appears when planet appear

 # Copyright
 - moon.jpg YAORUSHENG/GETTY IMAGES